official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 honourable records in opposing proliferation and demanding strong action’ against transgressors.
 That may have been a hint to colleagues that they should not be

-87 House of Commons, Official Report, 7 March 2002, column 423.
+[^87]: House of Commons, Official Report, 7 March 2002, column 423.
-88 House of Commons, Official Report, 7 March 2002, column 424.
+[^88]: House of Commons, Official Report, 7 March 2002, column 424.

 430

-The Report of the Iraq Inquiryundermining efforts to keep Saddam nervous about the West’s intentions while efforts are made to re-open weapon inspections.”89
+undermining efforts to keep Saddam nervous about the West’s intentions while efforts are made to re-open weapon inspections.”[^89]

 246. The article also reported “Signs of real unease” had begun to emerge “last night” about “the perceived hardening of Tony Blair’s opposition towards Iraq”.
 Officials had